anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 _All Lab Members_

 Once lab members have a Google ID, they can use that email address to create a Terra account.
-Next lab members can create Gen3 and Docstore accounts as well and link their accounts.
+Next, lab members can create Gen3 and Docstore accounts as well and link their accounts.

 To create a Terra account: